 For example, if you want to buy shares in Tesco, you can search for them on one of the above websites.
 The symbol is TSCO.L (the L tells you that the shares are from a UK company on the London Stock Exchange).

 The EPIC code for HSBC is HSBA.
 The one for Glaxo SmithKlein is GSK, and so on.

 When you have this code, it’s time to sign up to an online broker so you can buy the shares you want.

-Today, share ownership doesn’t require buying share certificates.
+Also, share ownership doesn’t require buying share certificates anymore.
 It is all recorded electronically and you will have a nominee account with your trades recorded there.

 A nominee account is where you own shares without becoming involved in any of the associated administration or paperwork.
 Thanks to the internet, information on shares is freely available and you can check how your shares are performing at the click of a mouse.

 - An online broker arranges the purchase of the shares for you, for a commission.
 This service means you can check prices, buy and sell online with speed and ease.